martin-anju/SIT725/DockerisedRE_AI/README.md

 Backend: The backend uses Socket.IO to emit a feedbackReady event to the frontend when the resume feedback is processed.

 Frontend: The frontend listens for the feedbackReady event and displays a notification to the user.

+### Authentication with Google OAuth 2.0

+This project includes Google OAuth 2.0 login using Passport.js Users can sign in securely using their Google account.

+- The "Continue with Google" button is dymanically changed to display "Welcome, ${name}"
+- The "Login" link in the navbar is replaced with a "Logout" link after login
+- Session handling is managed by Express-Session and Passport.js

+'''Required .env properties
+GOOGLE_CLIENT_ID=<your-google-client-id>
+GOOGLE_CLIENT_SECRET=<your-google-client-secret>
+MONGODB_URI=mongodb://localhost:27017/resume-portal
+'''